-- Sprinkle the top with 1 cup shredded vegan cheddar
+- Sprinkle the top with 1 cup of shredded vegan cheddar

 - Fried onions can make a delicious topping for just about any recipe!
 Use the fried onions from my vegan green bean casserole.

 - I’ve even used quinoa as a topping.
-Simply use 1 cup cooked quinoa in place of the bread crumbs.
+Use 1 cup of cooked quinoa in place of the bread crumbs.
 It’s delicious!